-1. Admission to the Hubei Oriental Insight Mental Health Institute (OI) counseling and psychotherapy certificate program (http://www.dfmjxl.cn/Read/detail/id/176.html).
+Admission to this program requires that a student first be admitted to the Hubei Oriental Insight Mental Health Institute (OI) counseling and psychotherapy certificate program (http://www.dfmjxl.cn/index.php?id=88).
 For more information about that program contact OI (email@example.com)

-a. a Test of English as a Foreign Language (TOEFL) score of at least 550 (or 213 for the computer-based test or 80 for the Internet-based test)
+b.
+Test of English as a Foreign Language (TOEFL) score of 550 or higher (or 213 computer-based, or 80 internet based)

-b. an International English Language Testing System (IELTS) score of at least 6.5
+c.
+International English Language Testing system (IELTS) score of 6.5 or higher

 During their residency on the University of Redlands campus, students have the opportunity to visit counseling centers and mental health agencies in Southern California to discuss similarities and differences between mental health services in the U.S. and China and to engage in dialogue with on-campus students.
 During that term, they also will take a one-unit capstone course (CMHC 674), Advanced Seminar in Counseling and Psychotherapy in which they will review and integrate material they have covered in the program.